Mr Scruff at Koko

 With two screens on stage projecting his iconic animations that accompany his tracks, the night was energetic and mellow, upholding the standard of his popular residency shows.

-For further information about Mr Scruff and future events visit here.
+For further information and future events visit Mr Scruff’s website here.

 Watch the video for Wobble Control here: